Tutorial Part 1: Generated CRUD#

-This tutorial builds a small blog API with two related models and shows the most common FastAPI-Restly patterns.
-It assumes you have already read Getting Started.
+Part 1 builds a small blog API with two related models and shows the most common FastAPI-Restly patterns: models, schemas, and a view class that generates full CRUD endpoints.
+It assumes you have read Getting Started and installed fastapi-restly[standard] with the aiosqlite driver.

 This tutorial uses explicit schemas for clarity.
 For faster scaffolding, you can omit schema = ... on a view and let FastAPI-Restly auto-generate it from the model.
 See Auto-Generated Schemas.